angular/angular/aio/content/guide/architecture-modules.md

 <img src="generated/images/guide/architecture/library-module.png" alt="Component" class="left">

 Angular loads as a collection of JavaScript modules.
 You can think of them as library modules.
 Each Angular library name begins with the `@angular` prefix.
-Install them with the `npm` package manager and import parts of them with JavaScript `import` statements.
+Install them with the node package manager `npm` and import parts of them with JavaScript `import` statements.

 <br class="clear">